-The risers feature certified trimmers to adjust the trim speed of the wing but there is no foot operated accelerator system.
+The risers feature certified long range trimmers to adjust the trim speed of the wing and pulleys to install an uncertified accelerator system.

-In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (D-risers) for directional control.
+In the unlikely event of a brake line snapping in flight, or a handle becoming detached, the glider can be flown by gently pulling the rear risers (C-risers) for directional control.